mjajod2/vu-software-containerization/README.md

   `cd rest-api-chart`

-  helm package humans-logger-chart`: Packages the `humans-logger-chart` helm chart.
+  `helm package  web-frontend-charts` Packages the helm chart.

-  `helm install hl ./humans-logger-chart-1.0.0.tgz`: Installs the application.
+  `helm install demo ./web-frontend-chart.0.1.0.tgz`: Installs the application.

-  `helm ls`: To show version 1.0.0 installed.
+  `helm ls`: To show version 0.1.0 installed.

-  `nano humans-logger-chart/Chart.yaml`: Change the version number to `2.0.0` here `version: 1.0.0`.
+  `sudo nano web-frontend-chart/Chart.yaml`: Change the version number to `2.0.0` here `version: 0.1.0`.

-  `helm upgrade hl ./humans-logger-chart-2.0.0.tgz`: Upgrades the application to 2.0.0.
+  `helm upgrade demo ./web-frontend-chart-2.0.0.tgz`: Upgrades the application to 2.0.0.

   `helm ls`: To show the upgraded 2.0.0 version.

-  `helm uninstall hl`: To uninstall the application.
+  `helm uninstall demo`: To uninstall the application.

   `helm ls`: To show the application has been uninstalled.